Kathryn Garcia

-Kathryn A. Garcia (born March 3, 1970) is an American public official serving as the director of state operations for the state of New York.
-She served as commissioner for the New York City Sanitation Department from 2014 to 2020 and was a candidate in the 2021 New York City Democratic mayoral primary, losing by 0.8 percentage points to Eric Adams.
+Kathryn A. Garcia (born March 3, 1970) is an American public official serving as the executive director of the Port Authority of New York and New Jersey.
+She previously served as director of state operations for the state of New York from 2021 to 2026, and as commissioner for the New York City Sanitation Department from 2014 to 2020.
+She was a candidate in the 2021 New York City Democratic mayoral primary, losing by 0.8 percentage points to Eric Adams.

 Garcia also previously served as interim chair and CEO of the New York City Housing Authority and was appointed "food czar" for New York's emergency food program during the COVID-19 emergency response.

 Early life and education

 Kathryn Garcia was born in Brooklyn and adopted as an infant by Bruce C. and Ann McIver.
 She was raised in Park Slope, along with five multiracial adopted siblings.
 Her father was the chief labor negotiator for former New York City Mayor Ed Koch, and her mother was a Medgar Evers College English professor and executive director of a nonprofit.
 Actor Clark Gregg is her cousin.

 Garcia completed her primary education at P.S.
 321 in Park Slope and graduated from Stuyvesant High School in Manhattan.
 She earned a Bachelor of Arts degree in economics and history from the University of Wisconsin–Madison.